ShiftyKitty/MS4-Abhaile/README.md

 -	As an existing/new user, I want to be guided through my breathwork so that I can better understand and learn the different breathing techniques in an engaging environment.
 -	As an existing/new user, I want to be able to search appropriately so that I can better navigate and find the items I need.

+- As an admin user, I want to be able to add products to the site
+- As an admin user, I want to be able to edit products on the site
+- As an admin user, I want to be able to see preview images of products I am adding before submitting on edit/add products forms
+- As an admin user, I want to be able to add exercises to the site
+- As an admin user, I want to be able to edit exercises on the site
+- As an admin user, I want to be able to see preview images of exercises I am adding before submitting on edit/add exercises forms

 <br>